 Bottoms Up: 6 Surprising Health Benefits of Tequila

-Health and Nutrition Tequila may not be the most obvious health elixir, but studies show the spirit potentially packs some surprising benefits to your body.
+Health and Nutrition Tequila may not be the most obvious health elixir, but you'd be surprised by how many studies show the spirit potentially packs some surprising benefits to your body.

 Everyone loves sipping a cool margarita on a hot summer day, but most of us probably don’t think of tequila as a health drink.
 However, it’s actually true this popular liquor is packed with potential body benefits—including the ability to ward off disease and help trim your waistline—thanks to agavins, a naturally occurring sugar from the agave plant from which tequila is made.